webgme/webgme/src/client/js/services/Readme.md

 ### `ProjectService` ###

-Having an active database connection using `DataStoreService`, this service provides listing of projects `getProjects`, selecting a project `selectProject`, watching projects (e.g. project list changed on server side) `watchProjects`, and `initialize`, `destory` events on project open/close/delete.
+Having an active database connection using `DataStoreService`, this service provides listing of projects `getProjects`, selecting a project `selectProject`, watching projects (e.g. project list changed on server side) `watchProjects`, and `initialize`, `destroy` events on project open/close/delete.

 ### `BranchService` ###

-Having an active database connection using `DataStoreService`, this service provides listing of branches `getBranches`, selecting a branch `selectBranch`, watching brnaches (e.g. branch list changed on server side) `watchBRanches`, and `initialize`, `destory` events on branch open/close/delete/selected/updated.
+Having an active database connection using `DataStoreService`, this service provides listing of branches `getBranches`, selecting a branch `selectBranch`, watching branches (e.g. branch list changed on server side) `watchBranches`, and `initialize`, `destroy` events on branch open/close/delete/selected/updated.

 ### `NodeService` ###

 Having an active database connection using `DataStoreService`, this service provides access to the graph nodes.
-The `initialize` and `destory` events used to notify if the nodes are available or not.
+The `initialize` and `destroy` events used to notify if the nodes are available or not.
-The `NodeService` can load `loadNode`, create, and destroy nodes.
+The `NodeService` can load (`loadNode`), create (`createNode`), and destroy (`destroyNode`) nodes.
+Nodes are wrappen in `NodeObj`s that exposes the node operations such as `getAttribute` and `setAttribute`, `getId`, `getGuid` etc. Using the `NodeObj`s users can also attach watcher functions via `onUpdate`, `unUnload` and `onNewChildLoaded`.

 ### Use cases and expected behavior ###